kiewic/PowerBI-WaffleChart/RVisualTutorial/PropertiesPane.md

 # Controlling the R Script from the Property Pane
-In order to control the behavior of the R Script based on user input, one can add properties to the property pane.
+In order to enhance the behavior of the R Script based on user input, one can add properties to the property pane.
-This way users will be able to play with the visual to get to the exact look and feel they want, or even control advanced algorithm properties for more complex visuals that will run forecasting or other algorithms
+This way users will be able to control the visual to get to the exact look and feel they want

-## Adding enum property to control the look and feel of the visual
+## Adding enumeration property
-Corrplot can be easily be configured using the `method` argument for the `corrplot` function.
+Corrplot can be easily configured using the `method` argument for the `corrplot` function.
 Our default script just used `circle`, but we can expose this property to the user and have her choose between the options.

 ### Defining the enumeration property for controlling the `method` argument